jxsvoboda/sycek/README.md

     void foo(void)
     {
 	    silly(1); /* this will not produce a warning */
     }

 Syc as a checker
 ----------------
 Syc strives to produce uparalleled diagnostic coverage, warning about all the potential programming errors that would be typically reported by compilers, lint-like tools, as well as complementing ccheck in the C style area.

+While most compilers issue a pretty arbitrary set of warnings, trying to cover the most typical mistakes, Syc tries to systematically cover all areas and dark corners of C and prevent the programmer from straying away from good practice.

 It can detect the following types of problems and style issues: